tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 1/Day

 One of these scepters is said to have belonged to an elven monarch who had a vexing jester in their court.
 You are immune to accidentally looking foolish, even if others try to make you look so (for example, when others would fall into mud from a drop, you land gracefully with your hair un-mussed).
 The power of the item doesn’t protect you from any sort of attack, however.
-When you use the daily power, until your next initiative roll or until your next full heal-up, roll twice and take the best result for skill checks where you have an opportunity to ‘look impressive.’
+When you use the full recovery power, until your next initiative roll or until your next full heal-up, roll twice and take the best result for skill checks where you have an opportunity to ‘look impressive.’

 **Quirk:** Conceited, like a cat.